 As of 2020 North Carolina ranks 39th in the United States in terms of rates of working-age individuals with disabilities in the workforce (i.e., 35.3% or 241,311 of 682,617).
-In 2020 and in NC, 77.4% (4,342,288 of 5,603,472) of working-age individuals without disabilities were in the workforce.
-This is an improvement from 2018 when NC ranked 42nd with a 33.5% workforce engagement rate.
+In 2020 and in NC, 77.4% (4,342,288 of 5,603,472) of working-age individuals without disabilities were in the workforce.1 This is an improvement from 2018 when NC ranked 42nd with a 33.5% workforce engagement rate.
 In 2019, Governor Cooper signed Executive Order No. 92, Employment First for North Carolinians with Disabilities, establishing North Carolina as an Employment First State.

 Individuals with disabilities contribute to a diverse and innovative workforce, earn equal or higher performance ratings, and are less likely to resign than individuals without disabilities.
 Employment contributes to North Carolina's economic stability, improves health, improves an individual's socioeconomic status (i.e., decreases poverty), and decreases an individual's overall dependence on social welfare systems.
 As of 2020, 40 states have legislation, a formal policy directive, or other official state mandate addressing employment as a priority outcome.
-In North Carolina, there are approximately 1.3 million individuals with disabilities over the age of 5 who experience disproportionately high levels of unemployment, residential segregation, dependence, and poverty.